 This category is intended only for one-time events, activities, or exchanges.
-Applicants with more complex, multi-year concepts for research cooperation should consider applying under the Applied Research Grant category.
+Applicants with more complex, multi-year concepts for research cooperation should consider applying under the Applied Research Grant category in the next NOFO (to be announced on/around September 2024).